 In 2012, geochemical sampling and geological evaluation of the Hilo 3 showing was carried out.
 A channel sample from the Hilo 3 returned 10.6 g/t Ag, 0.9% Pb and 0.7% Zn over the 1.0 m interval.

-The 2014 a soil geochemical program across the trace of the LMC in the northeastern part of the property was conducted.
+The 2014 soil geochemical program across the trace of the LMC in the northeastern part of the property was conducted.
 Results were encouraging, with a multi- element Sullivan type geochemical anomaly being defined.

 Future Work